sziselman/Brick-Building-Robot-Manipulation/control/README.md

 ## Publishers & Subscribers
 * pincer_pub, which publishes a std_msgs/Float64 message to the topic /hdt_arm/pincer_joint_position_controller/command

+## Broadcasters & Listeners
+* brick_listener, which listens for a transform that contains the location of the identified brick.

 ## Services & Clients
 * ```rosservice call /stow_position``` : Moves the adroit arm to the stow position.
 Robot starts and finishes in stow position.
 Robot also moves to stow position once it has picked up a brick and the jackal drives to the designated location.
 * ```rosservice call /pregrasp_position``` : Moves the adroit arm to the pre-grasp position, which is 0.10 m above the brick's center (z-direction) that it is going to grasp.